 - Please note that the system will only allow entering of up to 10 co-authors to be added via the online form

 - Transport and accommodation costs will not be covered by HMC and presenters / authors are responsible for their own travel arrangements.

 - There is no limit to the number of abstracts an author can submit; however, the number of accepted oral presentations may be limited for each presenter.
 Groups of authors are therefore encouraged to share presenting responsibilities.

 - Accepted abstracts will be posted on the conference website and will be visible to a wider .

 - Names of authors and organizations must not appear in the text of the abstract.

 - Avoid specialized jargon and undefined abbreviations.
 Do not include tables, figures, diagrams, footnotes, references, or acknowledgements in the text of the abstract.

-- More details regarding registration and responsibilities as a presenter will be provided upon acceptance of the abstracts for the conference.
+- More details regarding registration as a presenter will be provided upon acceptance of the abstracts for the conference.

 - Abstracts submitted for oral presentation that are not accepted may be considered for poster presentations, subject to review by the Abstract Review Committee.

 - Please do not submit your title or abstract using only capital letters.
 These will be automatically corrected which may lead to errors.